Greece Moments Greece Moments

 View of Lefkes

-The highlight of Lefkes, however, are undoubtedly the old mines of Kythnos.
-Copper and iron were mined in the region in the 19th and 20th centuries.
-The ruins of the administrative building of the mining company are located above the village.
-A system of tunnels and shafts can be visited at your own risk, some climbing skills are required, as it goes over hill and dale.
+The highlight of Lefkes, however, is undoubtedly the old mines of Kythnos.
+Copper and iron were mined in the region during the 19th and 20th centuries.
+The ruins of the mining company’s administrative building are located above the village.
+A system of tunnels and shafts can be visited at your own risk — some climbing skills are required, as the terrain is quite rough.

 Kythnos Minen Lefkes Tourkala